BitBagCommerce/SyliusVueStorefront2Plugin/README.md

 ## Overview

-This plugin allows you to integrate Sylius backend with Vue Storefront 2 application.
+This plugin allows you to integrate Sylius backend with [Vue Storefront 2 integration](https://github.com/BitBagCommerce/SyliusVueStorefront2Frontend).

 This plugin allows you to expose all critical models and operations as graphql queries and mutations<br />
 It unlocks graphql-based API on top of ApiPlatform and JWT.